JohnSundell/Sweep/README.md

 Sweep does not come with GitHub Issues-based support, and users are instead encouraged to become active participants in its continued development — by fixing any bugs that they encounter, or improving the documentation wherever it’s found to be lacking.

-If you wish to make a change, [open a Pull Request](https://github.com/JohnSundell/Sweep/pull/new), even if it just contains a draft of the changes you’re planning — and we can discuss it further from there.
+If you wish to make a change, [open a Pull Request](https://github.com/JohnSundell/Sweep/pull/new) — even if it just contains a draft of the changes you’re planning, or a test that reproduces an issue — and we can discuss it further from there.

 Hope you enjoy using Sweep! 😀